ssoelvsten/slides/GUIDELINES.md

 - **Opening**

-  You have about 45 seconds to sell your idea.
-During this amount of time, you have to convince them, they should listen.
+  You have about 45 seconds to establish the topic and you are worth listening to.
+  Yes, first impressions matter, so during this amount of time, you have to convince them, they should listen.
 The rest of the talk should fall under the idea/topic presented here.

   To this end, you need to find some *hook* to start with.
 This should at most 3 lines long; hopefully it is only a one-liner.